Newdegate railway line: History

 The Great Southern Railway, passing through Wagin, was established in 1889, having been constructed in a three-year period from 1886.

-The Wagin-Dumbleyung Railway Act 1905, an act by the Parliament of Western Australia assented to on 23 December 1905, authorised the construction of the railway line from Wagin to Dumbleyung.
-A second act, the Wagin-Dumbleyung Railway Extension Act 1911, was assented to 16 February 1911, authorising the construction of the extension to Kukerin.
-The third act, the Wagin-Kukerin Railway Extension Act 1914, was assented to on 12 January 1915, approving the construction of the line from Kukerin to Lake Grace.
+The Wagin–Dumbleyung Railway Act 1905, an act by the Parliament of Western Australia granted assent on 23 December 1905, authorised the construction of the railway line from Wagin to Dumbleyung.
+A second act, the Wagin–Dumbleyung Railway Extension Act 1911, was assented to 16 February 1911, authorising the construction of the extension to Kukerin.
+The third act, the Wagin–Kukerin Railway Extension Act 1914, was assented to on 12 January 1915, approving the construction of the line from Kukerin to Lake Grace.

 The Wagin to Newdegate railway line's contract for construction for the first section from Wagin to Dumbleyung, 41 km, was awarded on 3 June 1906.
 It was constructed by the Western Australian Public Works Department (PWD) and opened on 19 February 1907.
 The second section, from Dumbeleyung to Kukerin, 38 km, was awarded on 17 May 1911 and opened on 3 May 1912, again constructed by the PWD.
 The third section of the line, Kukerin to Lake Grace, 40 km, was awarded to the PWD on 19 July 1915 and opened 18 June 1916.
 The official opening took place in the presence of the Premier of Western Australia, John Scaddan, and the Minister for Works, William Angwin.

-The Lake Grace-Newdegate Railway Act 1923 was assented to on 22 December 1923, approving the construction of the line from Lake Grace to Newdegate.
+The Lake Grace–Newdegate Railway Act 1923 was assented to on 22 December 1923, approving the construction of the line from Lake Grace to Newdegate.
 The final 63 km section of the railway line from Lake Grace to Newdegate was awarded to the PWD on 16 January 1925 and opened on 15 February 1926.

 In between, in the other direction, westbound, a railway line from Wagin to Bokal was completed in 1917 and extended to Bowelling in late 1918, where it connected to the Brunswick Junction to Narrogin railway line, which had been completed in 1907.

-The Lake Grace-Karlgarin Railway Act 1928 was assented to on 27 December 1928, approving the construction of the line from Lake Grace to Karlgarin.
+The Lake Grace–Karlgarin Railway Act 1928 was assented to on 27 December 1928, approving the construction of the line from Lake Grace to Karlgarin.
 On 2 June 1930, the contract for the branch line from Lake Grace to Hyden was awarded to the Public Works Department.
 The line, 94 km long, was opened on 5 April 1933.